shamazmazum/similar-images/README.md

 (asdf:make :similar-images/cli)
 ~~~~

-If you do not have GTK, add `:similar-images-no-gui` feature before
+If you do not have SDL2, add `:similar-images-no-gui` feature before
 building.
 Usage:

 ~~~~